Skip to main content

 As part of our procurement process and general risk assessment, we give positive weight to those suppliers who have an anti-slavery policy for our review.
 To aid us in carrying out a risk assessment on each prospective supplier we have adopted a supplier management tool which assists in automatically scoring supplier responses and highlighting areas of concern based on the supplier’s responses to our pre-contract enquiries.
 Where areas of concern are identified we seek to work with the prospective supplier to help them provide further evidence with the aim to help alleviate the concerns and rectify any non-conformance prior to the relationship proceeding.

 We ask all prospective suppliers to sign up to our supplier management code of conduct and supplemental clauses (“Model Clauses”).
-Our Model Clauses impose obligations on suppliers consistent with our policies and commitment including in respect of our approach around modern slavery.
+Our Model Clauses impose obligations on suppliers consistent with our policies and commitment including specific anti-slavery and human trafficking contractual clauses.
 The Model Clauses often supplement the suppliers’ own terms and conditions.
 The Model Clauses include obligations on the supplier:

 • not to engage in slavery or human trafficking;